richardbiely/gaia-ecs/README.md

 * ability to [organize data as AoS or SoA](#data-layouts) on the component level with very few changes to your code
 * compiles warning-free on [all major compilers](https://github.com/richardbiely/gaia-ecs/actions)
 * compiles almost instantly
-* stability secured by running thousands of [unit tests]
+* stability secured by running thousands of [unit tests](#unit-testing) and debug-mode asserts in the code
 * thoroughly documented both public and internal code
 * exists also as a [single-header](#single-header) library so you can simply drop it into your project and start using it